sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 At this point our API would work, but Swagger UI won't start.

 Again the culprit is the conflict between our actions.
 We need to resolve it.
-Again its limitations of Shwashbuckle.
+Again its due to limitations of Shwashbuckle.

 To solve it we need to add a new filter: